zichy/vicco/README.md

 **Are there any dependencies?
 Should I use Composer?**
 There are no dependencies.
 This is literally _one_ PHP file.

+**One single file?
+How does this work?**
+Well, _actually_ several files are created in the folder `/vicco/`, which serves as some kind of rudimentary flat-file database.
+All posts are stored in JSON.

 **Can I rename `index.php`?**
 You can, but the question is whether you should.
 (You shouldn’t.)